 Most bookmakers now offer cash out on both single and straight multiple bets.
 In general you won’t be able to cash out forecast, tricast, conditional and full cover bets such as Lucky 15/31/63.

-Cashing Out on Horse Racing
+Can you Cash Out on Horse Racing?

 Most of our recommended bookies will provide cash out for horse racing multiples.
-This means, for example, if you’ve bet on say 4 horses in 4 races, the first three have won but you think the last horse has less chance you can cash in your bet after the 3rd race.
+This means, for example, if you’ve bet on say 4 horses in 4 races, the first three have won but you think the last horse has less chance, you can cash in your bet after the 3rd race.

-With live streaming of horse racing available, as long as you’ve bet on the race (£0.50 with Betfair, £1 most others), cashout can be a lot of fun.
+With live streaming of horse racing available, as long as you’ve bet on the race (£0.50 with Betfair, £1 most others), cash out can be a lot of fun.

-How are Cash out Odds Set
+How are Cash out Odds Set?

 You can work out the odds that you are being offered through simple division.

-The cash out value includes your stake back so in order to get the real odds take the cash out value and subtract your stake amount, then divide this by your original stake value.
+The cash out value includes your stake back, so in order to get the real odds, take the cash out value and subtract your stake amount, then divide this by your original stake value.

-For example, you place a £10 outright bet at 5/1, this could win you £60 (£50 winnings + £10 stake).
-During the game cash out is giving you £40, simply subtract your stake (£40-£10 = £30) and divide this by your stake (30/10 = 3/1).
+For example, is you place a £10 outright bet at 5/1, this could win you £60 (£50 winnings + £10 stake).
+During the game, cash out is giving you £40, so simply subtract your stake (£40-£10 = £30) and divide this by your stake (30/10 = 3/1).

 For partial cash out do the exact same calculation using the proportion of the stake you wish to cash in early.